 The penetration, no matter how slight, of the vagina or anus with any body part or object, or oral penetration by a sex organ of another person, without the consent of the victim.

-Under this definition, the gender of the offender and victim are irrelevant, as is victim's marital status and, for the most part, sexual history.
+Under that definition, the gender of the offender and victim are irrelevant, as is victim's marital status and, for the most part, the victim's sexual history.

 Rape Shield Laws